I Veroni Chianti Rùfina Riserva – verticale

 As a final thought, I Veroni also have high-quality agriturismo in an old Farmhouse called Podere Pianottolo, surrounded by vines in the hills above Pontassieve.
 That would make a beautiful base for visiting Florence!

 Prices.
 The Riserva in Italy is around €18, in the USA $30.
-The UK importer is Anthony Byrne Fine Wines but it it isn’t currently available in the UK.
+Contact the UK importer, Anthony Byrne Fine Wines for stocks and prices.

 Via Tifariti, 5